Educational Guide

 Dialysis is not the right choice for every person.
 For some patients, particularly those with other serious medical conditions, a medical management plan focused on comfort and quality of life may be the most appropriate choice.

-Active symptom control: We prescribe medications to relieve itching, pain, nausea, and shortness of breath.
+Active symptom control: Medications may be used to help with itching, pain, nausea, shortness of breath, swelling, or anemia when appropriate.

 Guide 5